-In the event TPMS sensors need to be replaced, the cost can range from approximately $50-$150 each depending on vehicle type, application or type of sensor.
+In the event TPMS sensors need to be replaced, the cost can range from approximately $50-$150 each depending on vehicle type, application, or type of sensor.

 What Happens When a TPMS Battery Dies?

-Research shows that when the sensor experiences a battery failure there is loss of transmission to which an interruption or malfunctioning occurs.
+Research shows that when the sensor experiences a battery failure, there is a loss of transmission to which an interruption or malfunctioning occurs.

 If the computer misses a few sensor transmissions, it assumes interference has occurred and refrains from alarming the driver.

 The time interval taking to alert the driver (which is usually specified in the manual) varies in different types of vehicles.

-Do I Need to Replace TPMS When Replacing My Tires?
+Do I Need To Replace TPMS When Replacing My Tires?

 It depends on the age of the sensors because by the time the tires are worn out, the TPMS sensors may be nearing the end of their useful service life, or they may not have enough remaining battery life to last another set of tires.